asaril/esp32_clock/Readme.md

 subject to the GPLv3 and MIT licenses, as outlined in the LICENSE document (also copied from ESPHome).

 ## Open Issues
-The actual segment mapping is currently untested, due to missing hardware.
-It currently is still the same as in the MAX7219 driver.
+The actual segment mapping is not tested well, due to missing hardware.